EKarton/UofT-Future-Course-Evaluations/README.md

 6. On the top of the browser, there will be a warning sign about loading unsafe scripts.
 Click on it and allow loading unsafe scripts
 7. Reload the page
 8. Load some courses.
 It should now show the predicted course ratings.

+### Todo
+- Add a web page justifying why its predicted course rating is the way it is (by displaying real past data)
+- Add a link to that web page below the course ratings
+- Make a Docker file for the web app
+- Deploy the web app to AWS

 ### Usage
 Please note that this project is used for educational purposes and is not intended to be used commercially.
 We are not liable for any damages/changes done by this project.